themesberg/flowbite-svelte/src/routes/utilities/toolbar.md

 <script>
-  import { PageHeadSection, TableProp, TableDefaultRow , MetaTag } from '../utils' import { Toolbar, ToolbarButton, ToolbarGroup, Avatar, Button, Textarea, Breadcrumb, BreadcrumbItem, Heading, A } from '$lib' import { props as items1 } from '../props/Toolbar.json' import { props as items2 } from '../props/ToolbarButton.json'
+  import { PageHeadSection, TableProp, TableDefaultRow , MetaTag } from '../utils' import { Toolbar, ToolbarButton, ToolbarGroup, Avatar, Button, Textarea, Heading, A } from '$lib' import { props as items1 } from '../props/Toolbar.json' import { props as items2 } from '../props/ToolbarButton.json'
   import { props as items3 } from '../props/ToolbarGroup.json'